 Step 3 – Only shop in the perimeter

 Another small change you can make to your diet involves where you’re getting your food.
 While out grocery shopping, try to stay out of the inner aisles at the grocery store.
-This is where most of the processed and packaged food can be found.
-Instead, stick to the outer edges where you can usually find healthy, vitamin rich foods, such as produce, meats, dairy, grains, eggs and other fresh, ready-to-eat foods.
+This is where most processed and packaged food can be found.
+Instead, stick to the outer edges where you can usually find healthy, vitamin-rich foods, such as produce, meats, dairy, grains, eggs and other fresh, ready-to-eat foods.

 Step 4 – Read the labels

 Do you even know how many calories are in the foods you’re currently eating?
 Be more mindful of a food’s nutritional label.
 Examine its fat, sugar and sodium contents – too much of these ingredients can wreak havoc on your diet.